 “There are two ways to be rich: One is by acquiring much, and the other is by desiring little.”

 — Jackie French Koller

 If enough people find this useful, I’ll repeat the exercise for other cities in which I spend enough time to build up a decent log of spending data.
-If anyone has more Chiang Mai tips to share, please let me know in the comments, and I’ll update the article accordingly.
+[Update: Check out Bali on a Budget] If anyone has more Chiang Mai tips to share, please let me know in the comments, and I’ll update the article accordingly.
 Thanks for reading!